python/devguide/docquality.rst

 documentation (which allows you to see how your changes will look along with validating that your new markup is correct).

-The current in-development version of the documentation is available at http://docs.python.org/dev/.
-It is re-generated from source once a day from the ``Doc/tools/dailybuild.py`` script as found in Python's source tree.
+The current in-development version of the documentation can be viewed at http://docs.python.org/dev/.
+This version is regenerated from source once a day.

 If you would like a technical documentation style guide, the `Apple Publications Style Guide